 It’s that time of year where those of us working in education are preparing for the coming academic year and one of these jobs is creating the new administration and learning material needed.
 This is a good time to have a review of the materials you have and update or replace things, especially if they have been created in a hurry to fill a gap and maybe haven’t had time taken to ensure the are “accessible”.
+I am so guilty of this hurried approach and it usually means more work in the long run as I have to revisit things and essentially redo them.

 What does accessible mean and why do it?